Latest Updates

 Spot-Quoted futures are innovative, smaller-sized, regulated contracts designed with today's self-directed active trader in mind.

-Unlike traditional futures, which expire monthly or quarterly, the initial Spot-Quoted futures contracts will expire in June 2026.
+Unlike traditional futures, which expire monthly or quarterly, Spot-Quoted futures contracts will expire in June 2026.
 To assure that these longer-dated contracts trade near their respective underlying cash price, there is a daily financing adjustment that represents that day’s basis or difference between the corresponding lead-month quarterly or monthly futures contract and the related spot market.

 3. Why have we listed Spot-Quoted futures?